Yaoir/cip/README.md

        -w   Constant-width output.
 When generating a sequence, pad the shorter numbers with 0s to make all of the numbers equal width.

-       -width  number    Pad  all  numbers  in the output with 0s to make them equal in width to number characters.
+       -width  number   Pad all numbers in the output with 0s to make them (at least) equal in width to number characters.

        Only one of -w and -width may be supplied.
 The  -w  option  works  only with the -r option.